 Do you send a copy of the issue to authors after publication?

-No. We wish we could, and we tried valiantly to do so for Issue 1, but as we accept international submissions, we cannot afford fees for both domestic and international shipping, and we didn’t want to exclude anyone.
+No. Since we accept international submissions, we cannot afford fees for both domestic and international shipping, and we didn’t want to exclude anyone.
 If we ever have the funds to do so, we will!

 Do you send notifications when our submission gets received?